J. J. Yeley: 2008–2012

 Later in 2009, Yeley broke three cervical vertebrae during a crash in a USAC race.
 Yeley drove at Daytona in 2010 for Daisy Ramirez Motorsports in the Camping World Truck Series.
-This was the team's debut and he finished a career-best 10th after starting 36th.
+This was the team's debut, and he finished a career-best 10th after starting 36th.
 Yeley was announced as the driver for the Whitney Motorsports No. 46 Sprint Cup Series car on May 4, 2010.
 On May 7, he qualified the No. 46 into the Showtime Southern 500 at Darlington.
 Yeley qualified for nine of the fourteen races he attempted.
-At the Coke Zero 400, he finished a team-best 19th.
+At the Coke Zero 400, he finished a team-best nineteenth.
 Yeley also raced for Latitude 43 Motorsports in Phoenix and Tommy Baldwin Racing, plus drove for Richard Petty Motorsports in a relief role at Charlotte, replacing a sick Kasey Kahne.

-Yeley raced his way in the 2011 Daytona 500 in the Gatorade Duels for Whitney Motorsports, a team that failed to qualify for the 2010 event.
+Yeley raced his way into the 2011 Daytona 500 in the Gatorade Duels for Whitney Motorsports, a team that failed to qualify for the 2010 event.
 He finished 43rd in the event after a blown engine eleven laps into the race.
 At Loudon, Yeley drove the No. 38 Front Row Motorsports entry in place of Travis Kvapil, who was unable to make the race due to his Truck Series commitments.
 He ran the remainder of the season in a fourth Front Row entry, the No. 55, with occasional races in the No. 38.

 For 2012, Yeley signed with Robinson-Blakeney Racing to drive the No. 49 Toyota in the Sprint Cup Series.
 He also drove the team's No. 28 Nationwide Series car in that series' season-opening race at Daytona.
 Halfway through the season, Yeley moved to Max Q Motorsports to drive the No. 37 in a partnership with Tommy Baldwin Racing.
 Both the No. 49 and the No. 37 were mostly start and park efforts.